Scaling laws for the sensitivity enhancement of non-Gaussian spin states

 is limited by the dephasing process.
 Note that the long-time scaling always represents the maximum quantum gain for any given $\gamma$, i.e., $1-\gamma\geq 2-2\alpha$.
 This scaling is achieved exactly at the critical point $\alpha_c$, as well as by all longer times since~(\ref{eq:MAIblong}) is independent of $\alpha$.
 The critical value~(\ref{eq:alpha_c}) thus naturally identifies the optimal preparation time $\alpha=\alpha_c$ as a function of the dephasing strength $\gamma$ in the thermodynamic limit $N\to \infty$.
 Furthermore, at $\alpha=\alpha_c$, the results~(\ref{eq:MAIbshort}) and~(\ref{eq:MAIblong}) predict a discontinuous change of the scaling law as a function of the preparation time.

 This critical behavior is blurred by finite-size effects in realistic atomic samples, but an onset of the discontinuity is discernible with increasing $N$, see Fig.~\ref{Deph}.
-Higher-order corrections to Eq.~(\ref{eq:MAIb}) show that $\xi^{-2}_{\mathrm{MAI,bal}}$ exhibits a maximum in the region $\alpha<\alpha_c$ at $\chi t\simeq(2\epsilon)^{-1/4}N^{-1/2-\gamma/4}$ where the optimal sensitivity~(\ref{eq:MAIblong}) is attained.
+Higher-order corrections to Eq.~(\ref{eq:MAIb}) show that $\xi^{-2}_{\mathrm{MAI,bal}}$ exhibits a maximum in the region $\alpha<\alpha_c$ at $\chi t\simeq(4\epsilon)^{-1/4}N^{-1/2-\gamma/4}$ where the optimal sensitivity~(\ref{eq:MAIblong}) is attained.
 This maximum becomes increasingly flat as $N$ grows until the maximum sensitivity~(\ref{eq:MAIblong}) is attained by any value of $\alpha\leq\alpha_c$ in the thermodynamic limit.

-In the extreme case $\gamma=1$, our result confirms that strong dephasing prevents the generation of quantum enhancements that increase with $N$~\cite{SinatraFro2012}.
-In the opposite limit, i.e., $\gamma=0$, we find that the metrological quantum gain is entirely insensitive to decoherence, independently of $\alpha$.
+In the limit $\gamma=0$, we find that the metrological quantum gain is entirely insensitive to decoherence, independently of $\alpha$.
 In general, we can interpret the critical value~(\ref{eq:alpha_c}) as a definition of the maximal tolerable level of ballistic dephasing noise $\gamma=2\alpha-1$ as a function of the desired quantum gain, which scales with $\alpha$.
 Naturally, these constraints become more demanding for higher quantum enhancements.
 For instance, to achieve the optimal sensitivity enhancement of linear spin squeezing $\xi^{-2}_{\mathrm{L}}\sim N^{2/3}$, noise with $\gamma\leq 1/3$ may be tolerated in the experiment, whereas second-order spin squeezing with $\xi^{-2}_{\mathrm{Q}}\sim N^{6/7}$ requires $\gamma\leq 1/7$.
+In the extreme case $\gamma=1$, our result confirms that strong dephasing prevents the generation of quantum enhancements that increase with $N$~\cite{SinatraFro2012}.

+It was shown in Ref.~\cite{SinatraFro2012} that the effect of particle losses on optimal linear spin squeezing is well described by ballistic dephasing with $\gamma=1$ and $\epsilon=N_{\mathrm{loss}}/(3N)$, where $N_{\mathrm{loss}}$ is the average number of lost atoms.
+This correspondence can indeed be generalized to nonlinear spin squeezing, $\xi^{-2}_{\mathrm{NL}}$, as we have confirmed analytically using Monte-Carlo wave function methods, extending the results of Ref.~\cite{LiYunPRL2008} to the case of a nonlinear measurement.
+This implies that for a given atom number, the nonlinear measurement leads to an improvement over linear spin squeezing as long as $N/N_{\mathrm{loss}}\gtrsim N^{2/3}$.